Best Dividend Kings for Decades of Dividend Growth

 It's also hedging its bets with brands that include Vitaminwater, Fuze tea, Powerade energy drinks, Minute Maid juices, and many more.
 When consumers eat out less, comfort foods and groceries tend to see a bump.

-If that's not enough, Warren Buffett's Berkshire Hathaway (BRK.B) is KO's largest shareholder and there's a huge argument for share price stability thanks to institutional support.
+If that's not enough, Warren Buffett's Berkshire Hathaway (BRK.B) is KO's largest shareholder.
+And there's a big argument for share price stability thanks to broad institutional support.

-All that means is that it's hard to imagine this Dividend King ending its long history of dividend hikes anytime soon.
+All that means is that it's hard to imagine this Dividend King ending its long history of dividend growth anytime soon.

 Johnson & Johnson